Sebastian1610/Grandma-s-Portfolio/Grandma's Portfolio.md

 ## Metrics: BETA, ALPHA, SHARPE Ratio

-portfolioReturn <- Return.portfolio(portfolioReturns, wealth.index = TRUE)
+portfolioReturn <- Return.portfolio(portfolioReturns, weights = weights, wealth.index = TRUE)

 ## for daily, you divide by 252 (number of trading days in the year)